 It’s a beautiful cafe, a modernist affair of wood and glass fit for a beautiful park.
-At each inside table a glass vase held one bright dahlia, while outside tables on raised decking look directly on the swings, wooden climbs and go-apes, that parents may sip flat whites and shoot the breeze without losing sight of their charges.
-But with that nip in the air, dog friendly staff and so much glass to let in the light and warmth, we sat inside.
+At each inside table a glass vase held one bright dahlia.
+Outside tables on raised decking looked directly onto the swings, wooden climbs and go-apes, so parents might sip flat whites and shoot the breeze – I’m studying intermediate American, can’t you tell? – without losing sight of their charges.
+But given that nip in the air, dog friendly staff and all this glass to let in the light and warmth, we sat inside.

-We left to walk southwards, on the level at first but soon ascending a wide grassy corridor, with avenues of mature oak and chestnut on either side, towards Wollaton Hall.
+Coffee downed, we walked southwards, on the level at first but then ascending a wide grassy corridor, avenues of mature oak and chestnut either side, towards Wollaton Hall.

 Crows gorged on windfall horse chestnuts.
-Fatting up for the rigours ahead, their flight distance – how close they’ll allow man and dog before taking to the air or hopping a step or three – was lower than usual.
-You’ll see squirrels doing the same at this time of year, the risk from predation outvoted by the need to feast or hoard.
+Fatting up for the rigours ahead, their flight distance – how close they’ll allow man and dog before taking to the air or hopping away a step or two – was lower than usual.
+You’ll see squirrels do the same this time of year, the risk from predation outvoted by the need to feast and/or hoard.

-A few times I saw a crow extract a whole conker where its shell had split open on impact.
+A few times I saw a crow extract a whole conker, where its shell had split open on impact.
 More often they drilled into the fallen but intact casings, then into the nuts, to extract in morsels the sweetness therein.
-That there were many crows doing the same, despite all having functioning wings, led me to surmise that conkers, even whole ones, are best dealt with on the ground.
-The methodical action of those formidable beaks – first by repeatedly raising the spiky envelope to smash it down, then through stabbing extractions – are most effective on a nut held in place by gravity and terra firma.
+That there were many crows doing the same led me to surmise that conkers are best dealt with on the ground, even whole ones.
+The methodical action of those formidable beaks – raising the spiky hull to smash it down then making stabbing, grabbing extraction – are most effective on a nut held in place by gravity and terra firma.